LukasWoodtli/WebPage/pelican/content/system_construction.md

 - Commercial systems are far from perfect
 - Need good tools for programming
 - Competence for building from Scratch: HW, application, how it really works
-- 'lean systems' aproach
+- 'lean systems' approach
 - Build from scratch
-    - reduce complexity: ne 'baggage'
+    - reduce complexity: no 'baggage'
     - choices of different implementation
     - design based only on problem domain and experience
     - less surprises!
     - flexible solutions
     - more than customer needs
-    - competitve advantages
+    - competitive advantages
 - Why not build from scratch
     - re-inventing the wheel
     - fundamental knowledge required